bcohenboulakia/nbworkshop/README.md

 ## How to add solutions and notes addressed to tutors

+The script processes any standard Jupyter notebook and expects files in the `.ipynb` format.
 Note that _nbworkshop_ can use any replacement text/tags and placeholder the user defines (see [Configuration file](#configuration-file)).
 In the following explanations, default versions are used.

 ### solution in Code cells
 To create a line or block of solution, the comment `#SOLUTION` must be added at the end of each line of the block.
 The block is replaced by a single placeholder `#TO COMPLETE`.
 Example: